-Crowdfunding sites have become a very popular and a widespread way to raise money for a variety of causes including conservation raising money for emergency support for an individual and even for conservation of Neil Armstrong’s spacesuit.
+Crowdfunding sites have become a very popular and widespread way to raise money for a variety of causes including conservation raising money for emergency support for an individual and even for the conservation of Neil Armstrong’s spacesuit.
 You can reach a wide swath of people and broaden awareness of your cause.

-Crowdfunding sites include GoFundMe, Kickstarter and Indiegogo.
+Crowdfunding sites include GoFundMe, Kickstarter, and Indiegogo.
 The right cause can raise significant amounts of money.
 There are however some considerations thinks about.

 First, be aware of who controls the site.
 You may not have any control over donors or dollars or data that the site will have.
 Make sure the site will give you access.
-Also make sure the site will let you exhibit the brand that you want to show for your organization.
+Also, make sure the site will let you exhibit the brand that you want to show for your organization.

 Fees can sometimes be significant.
 Find out if they require that you reach a baseline amount.
 Some may require that you reach a minimum or you don’t get anything.
 One site I’m aware of charges 8% of the amount collected for example.
 This amount is taken off the top.